-Note - The planning stage is optional and not a requirement phase prior to applying for or receiving an implementation grant.
+Note - The planning stage is optional and not a required phase prior to applying for or receiving an implementation grant.
 If an organization receives a planning grant from the Musser Fund, this in no way implies a commitment on the part of the Musser Fund to provide the organization with any subsequent implementation grant.

-Implementation Grant Requests: implementation grant applications must demonstrate clear evidence of local community active participation and support.
+Implementation Grant Requests: Implementation grant applications must demonstrate clear evidence of local community active participation and support.

 You can learn more about this opportunity by visiting the funder's website.